ahmedkaludi/push-notification/readme.txt

 == Changelog ==

+= 1.23 (01 June 2022) =
+* Bug Fixed: "Ultimate member" real-time notifications are not working in the PWA app #716

 = 1.22 (30 September 2021) =
 * Added: Option to display the notification popup banner after the Nth page view #571
 * Added: Option to show the notification popup after the "Nth" seconds. #570